Health Insurance for People With Diabetes

 Tips to Get the Best Coverage

 Having good health insurance coverage is important.
 Especially if you have diabetes.
-The Centers for Disease Control and Prevention (CDC) estimates that medical expenses for people with diabetes are 2.3 times higher than people without diabetes.
+Medical expenses for people with diabetes are 2.3 times higher than people without diabetes.
 So finding good health insurance is key to managing and treating this chronic disease.

 Luckily, the Affordable Care Act, has given diabetics greater access to cheaper, preventative health care plans, including Medicare and Medicaid, which have made it easier to get consistent treatment and support for managing Type 2 diabetes conditions and preventing the disease altogether.